 Note: Although the Microsoft Windows-based installation option and our Microsoft Windows-based Remote Collector option are fully supported in vRealize Operations Manager 6.3, we are deprecating their support.
 Future availability of these options is not guaranteed.

 For new deployments, we recommend the use of our Virtual Appliance option.
-The announcement of the End-of-Availability (EOA) for these Windows-based options will come at a later release.
+The announcement of the End-of-Availability (EOA) for these Windows-based options will come in a later release.

 Table of content

 From the release notes, it says there is a “New API Programming Guide”.
 Therefore, that must mean that there has been made updates to the API documentation.
 New in vRops is schema1.xsd.
-So minor updates to the API documentation and the exposure of the XML Schema file, is what seems to be new in the vRops API documentation.
-In addition, brand new in this release, is the Cluster Management API.
-As with the traditional vRops API the documentation is hosted on the vRops node itself.
-The url as an example is “vRops.MichaelRyom.dk/casa/api-guide.html”, just change vRops.MichaelRyom.dk to suite your vRops installation.
+So minor updates to the API documentation and the exposure of the XML Schema file is what seems to be new in the vRops API documentation.
+In addition, brand new in this release is the Cluster Management API.
+As with the traditional vRops API, the documentation is hosted on the vRops node itself.
+The URL as an example is “vRops.MichaelRyom.dk/casa/api-guide.html”, just change vRops.MichaelRyom.dk to suit your vRops installation.

 What you can do with this new API is to do cluster configuration and setup.
-The below table has been copy/pasted form the documentation in order to help you understand what this API does.
+The below table has been copied/pasted from the documentation in order to help you understand what this API does.